Skydiver killed after fall into roof of Southern California home

 Fair

 PERRIS, Calif.
-(KGTV) - A skydiver died Monday after a crash into the roof of a home in Perris.
+(KGTV) - A skydiver died Monday after crashing into the roof of a home in Perris, California.

-The incident happened just before 3 p.m. on Caldera St., according to the Riverside County Sheriff’s Department.
+The incident happened just before 3 p.m. on according to the Riverside County Sheriff’s Department.

+The skydiver was on a solo dive.
+The Riverside County Coroner identified him on Tuesday as 27-year-old Aime-Jean St. Hilaire-Adam of Calgary, Canada.

 Firefighters are removing the body of a skydiver who died when he crashed into the roof of a Perris home pic.twitter.com/g31kX5QQmo— Rob McMillan (@abc7robmcmillan) January 23, 2018